MridulS/gsoc-website-test/_faq/suborg-obligations.md

 - assign mentors and students to available slots
 - ensure evaluations for accepted projects are submitted on time
 - Try to have the whole community engage with the students in their project

+## Project Mentors

+NumFOCUS has two mentors for every project:

+1.  **Primary mentor**: responsible for the administrative tasks of the project.
+2.  **Secondary mentor**: has little to no responsibility, but provides backup and code review for aspects of the project which are relevant to their expertise.